jebberjeb/scripts/README.md

 # scripts

-## Vim

-* Use vim-install.sh to get vim source from github, build, install
+* setup.sh will install everythin for either Fedora or Ubunut

-* Use vim-setup.sh to install plugins
+* Use vim-setup.sh to install plugins -- this lives in a separate script so vim initialization can be performed in other environments, without all of setup.sh.

-If vim (with python support) already on a machine, don't need vim-install.sh, just use vim-setup.sh.